pgfearo/xmlspectrum/readme.md

 XMLSpectrum aims to remedy these problems.

 ###What
-XMLSpectrum comprises a principal XSLT 2.0 stylesheet and supporting stylesheets  designed specially to convert XQuery or XPath and any host XML code (such as XSLT) to HTML with syntax highlighting.
-Rendered code may be standalone and complete or embedded as samples which may have a missing 'root' element and/or missing namespace declarations.
+XMLSpectrum comprises a **principal XSLT 2.0 stylesheet** and supporting stylesheets
+designed specially to convert XQuery or XPath and any host XML code (such as XSLT) to HTML with syntax highlighting.
+There's also a **GUI application** XMLSPectrum-FX to provide a convenient front-end for the XSLT

 ***Main Roles***